 |Best Point||The veneer of real wood--with its unique patterns and deep appearance--cannot be matched by vinyl or laminate's artificial images.||Laminate's top wear layer is extremely strong.
 It holds up well against sharp scratches like those obtained by sliding chairs or tables.|

 Laminate cannot be refinished.
 You can fill in deep scratches on a spot-by-spot basis.
-But should the entire surface become dull or scratched, you will need to re-install.
+But should the entire surface become dull or scratched, you will need to re-install the entire floor.
+If middle sections need replacement it's a more difficult job, as laminate boards cannot be excised in the same way you might do with a broken ceramic tile, for example.